 People starting the injectable long-acting regimen will switch from their existing antiretroviral treatment to take cabotegravir and rilpivirine tablets once daily for a month before beginning injectable treatment.
 Lead-in treatment is designed to assess tolerability and allows discontinuation before long-acting treatment begins.

 Injectable treatment can be given monthly or two-monthly.
+Depending on whether the injection is every one or two months, different doses are injected.

 Cabotegravir and rilpivirine are administered as two intramuscular injections in the buttocks at the same appointment.